preciofishbone/OmniaDocsG2/working-with-events/register-for-event/index.rst

 You can seaerch for colleagues the usual way here.
 Note that only one participant can be registered each time using this option.

-The main difference when using this option instead of just adding a number of people when registering one self, is that in this case, the event is added to the colleague's calendar and when e-mails are sent from the event, colleagues registered this way will receive the e-mails.
+The main difference when using this option instead of just adding a number of people when registering one self, is that in this case, the event is added to the colleague's calendar and when e-mails are sent from the event, colleagues registered this way will receive the emails.

 Add external user
 --------------------